 How Stuff Works

 - How Stuff Works.
-Com – is a place to learn how things work in the world around you.
+Com – A place to learn how things work in the world around you.

-- KidsClick! – comprised of nearly 1,800 records for Internet resources of interest to kids.
+- KidsClick! – Comprising nearly 1,800 records for Internet resources of interest to kids.
 Sections include: Science and Math, Weird and Mysterious, Machines and Transportation.